A Short Guide to Opportunities in Robotics at IIT

 Generally speaking, a Master's degree is a prerequisite for Ph.D. study at

 IIT.
 If you are looking to do a Master's degree in robotics then one

 Master on Advanced Robotics (EMARO+).
 Scolarships are

-Several IIT staff offer and supervise M.Sc. projects.
-This happens
+Several IIT staff offer to supervise M.Sc. projects, and IIT has arrangements

 activity takes your interest then try contacting the relevant staff directly

 (e.g. the group or project leader).
 For enquiries about